chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 #### Install “CTA”
 We will provide a call to action which will trigger a means to install a plugin.
-For the first version, installation may be several steps which include copying and pasting an install command into the napari viewer where future versions may be a “one click” solution which opens up the napari viewer automatically and starts the installation of the plugin.
+For the first version, installation may be several steps which include copying and pasting an installation command into the napari viewer where future versions may be a “one click” solution which opens up the napari viewer automatically and starts the installation of the plugin.
 There are further considerations to explore in the workflow of the user journey and engineering options to explore so this will not be the target for the first version.
 Implementation on the engineering side should be low for this first version.